dhall-lang/dhall-lang/standard/imports.md

 In other words, if any import cannot be retrieved or fetched from cache then the `?` fallback is applied.

-In contrast, `e₀ ? e₁` is equivalent to `e₀` if `e₀` fails to resolve an expression for any of the following reasons:
+In contrast, `e₀ ? e₁` is equivalent to `e₀` if `e₀` successfully resolves or `e₀` fails to resolve a sub-expression for any of the following reasons:

 * `e₀` imports an expression that fails to parse
 * `e₀` imports an expression that fails to type-check